canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 Agile methods build services that:

-- can be prototyped quickly (and shown to users for regular feedback)
-- meet the needs of users
+- are prototyped quickly, and enhanced with more features after the service goes live
-- can change easily if, for example, government policy or technology changes
+- can be changed quickly if, for example, government policy or technology changes
-- can keep improving based on user feedback
+- keep improving based on continual user feedback
-- can be built quickly with a minimum set of features, and enhanced with more features after the service goes live

 Applying agile involves continuous improvement by analyzing data, making adjustments and iterating to identify and test improvements.
 Core principles of agile include defining a measurable goal; sharing ownership of the problem; taking small steps with visible impact; validating ideas/solutions with the target audience (e.g., the client); measuring success; reflecting, adjusting and iterating.

 Your understanding of a problem and how to address it evolves each time you refine an idea and re-craft potential solutions.
-Taking an iterative approach also helps you reduce risks.
-It makes big failures less likely and turns mistakes into learning opportunities. (*blurb of what agile vs waterfall when it comes to getting to failures early*)
+Being agile in how a problem is solved provides infinite ways to reach a solution vs a dictated path in waterfall.
+While being agile means that you will still encounter obstacles and failures the flexibility to modify the way to the solution reduces the overall risk of project failure.

 </div>
 <section class="dpgn-section-checklist">